 Overview: Revenue classifications

-A revenue classification specifies where the revenue from menus, items, function room rental, and other income items should be allocated.
-Revenue classifications are a key component because they impact taxes, admin and gratuity, BEOs, banquet checks, booking checks, and reports.
+A revenue classification specifies where the revenue from menus, items, other income items, and function room rental needs to be allocated.
+Revenue classifications impact taxes, admin and gratuity charges, BEOs, banquet checks, booking checks, and reports.

-There are two types of revenue classifications: corporate and property.
+Two types of revenue classifications exist, corporate and property.
 A corporate revenue classification is shared across all properties in your org.
-A property revenue classification is available only at the property where it was created and is primarily used to address unique tax needs.
+A property revenue classification is available only at the designated property.
+Property revenue classifications can be used to address unique tax needs.

 The following corporate revenue classifications are included by default: Food, Beverage, Resource, Audio Visual, Function Room Rental, Administrative Charge, and Other.
-You'll use these standard corporate revenue classifications most of the time; however, you may also need to use property-specific revenue classifications in the following situations:
+While you can use corporate revenue classifications most of the time, you might need to use property-specific revenue classifications for unique tax needs.

-You must be a Corporate or Property Administrator to manage the revenue classifications for a property.
-Before you get started, take a look at the following information to see how revenue classifications are used in different areas.
+You need to be a corporate or property administrator to manage the revenue classifications for a property.
+Before you get started, consider the following.

 Taxes

-Revenue classifications enable you to use tax groups to quickly deploy and update your property taxes.
-A tax group is a collection of taxes that can be applied as a single set of rules.
+Use revenue classifications with tax groups to deploy and update your property taxes.
+A tax group is a collection of taxes that applies as a single set of rules.
 Each event is assigned a tax group.
-Some of the taxes in that tax group might only pertain to certain types of revenue (for example, an audio visual tax of 5.0%).
-How does the system know which ones to apply?
+Some taxes in that tax group might only pertain to certain types of revenue, for example, an audio visual tax of 5.0%.
 When you add a tax to a tax group, you associate the tax with one or more revenue classifications.
-Since menus, items, function room rental, and other income items are also associated with revenue classifications, which tax should be applied is determined based on matching revenue classifications.
-In the case of the audio visual tax, only items with a revenue classification of Audio Visual will be subject to that 5.0% tax.
-All you need to do is run the banquet or booking check—we do all the rest.
+Since menus, items, and function room rental are also associated with revenue classifications, the tax that applies is controlled by the matching revenue classifications.
+In the example of the audio visual tax, only items with a revenue classification of Audio Visual are subject to that 5.0% tax.

-Property-specific admin and gratuity can be defined for each corporate revenue classification.
-For example, if The City Hotel charges 20% gratuity for Food and Amadeus Plaza charges 18%, you can enter those percentages directly on the Food corporate revenue classification.
-When users add a food item to an event, the appropriate admin and gratuity are applied based on the property.
-If a property’s admin and gratuity haven’t been defined, the default admin and gratuity entered on the corporate revenue classification is used.
+Property-specific admin and gratuity charges can be defined for each corporate revenue classification.
+For example, if Property A charges 20% gratuity for Food, and Property B charges 18%, enter those percentages on the Food corporate revenue classification.
+When users add a food item to an event, the appropriate admin and gratuity charges apply based on the property.
+If a property’s admin and gratuity charges are not defined, the default admin and gratuity entered on the corporate revenue classification is used.
 See Enter property admin and gratuity.

 BEOs, banquet checks, and booking checks

-Each section of a BEO, banquet check, or booking check template is mapped to one or more revenue classifications.
-The revenue classification assigned to the menu, item, function room rental, or other income item is used to determine where it should be placed on the document.
+Each section of a BEO, banquet check, or booking check template associates to one or more revenue classifications.
+The revenue classification assigned to the item controls where it displays on the document.

 Reporting

-Revenue classifications allow reports to be divided into revenue categories and determine the specific category used for reported revenue.
-They are also used to define property budgets and Sales Manager goals.
+Reports are divided into revenue categories and the revenue classifications control the specific category used for reported revenue.
+Revenue classifications are also used to define property budgets and sales manager goals.

 Packages

-Similar to menus, package events are assigned a revenue breakdown.
+Package events are assigned a revenue breakdown.
 Each allocation you specify within that breakdown is associated with a revenue classification.
-For example, a dinner on your Complete Meeting Package might have a revenue breakdown of 25.00 to Food and 10.00 to Beverage.
-The event's revenue breakdown is used (rather than the menu and item pricing information) to calculate the package revenue and taxes.
+For example, a dinner on your package might have a revenue breakdown of 25.00 to Food and 10.00 to Beverage.
+The event's revenue breakdown is used, rather than the menu and item pricing information, to calculate the package revenue and taxes.

 Create revenue classifications